June 15, 2020

-A year of study at Kenyon in either Latin or Greek satisfies Kenyon's language requirement.
-To satisfy the language requirement through previous study in Latin, a student needs a score of 4 or 5 on either Latin Advanced Placement exam, or a passing grade on the department's proficiency test.
-The proficiency test is given during the Orientation Program as well as on the Wednesday of the ninth full week of classes each semester.
+A year of study at Kenyon in either Latin or Greek satisfies the second language proficiency requirement.
+To satisfy the language requirement through previous study in Latin, a student needs a score of 4 or 5 on the Latin Advanced Placement exam, or a passing grade on the department's proficiency test.
+The proficiency test is given during the Orientation Program as well as on the Wednesday of the ninth full week of classes in the spring semester.
 The examination tests the student on the equivalent of a year of Latin at Kenyon.
 To satisfy the language requirement through previous study in Ancient Greek, a student needs to achieve a passing grade on an examination set by the department during Orientation, but only by arrangement between the student and the department.
 The examination tests the student on the equivalent of a year of Greek at Kenyon.

 Students who intend to continue the study of the classics in graduate school are advised to choose the Latin and Greek form of the major and to develop reading ability in both French and German.

 Time away from Kenyon, as well as other circumstances, may render it impossible for a student to proceed with his or her language study according to the established sequence: LATN 101Y–102Y or GREK 111Y–112Y, respectively, followed by one odd-numbered and one even-numbered course on the 200 level, followed by as many courses as possible on the 300 level.
 To take one of the courses in Latin or Greek offered at Kenyon out of sequence, a student must solicit in advance the department's approval for the necessary deviation by means of a brief petition emailed to all classics faculty members currently on campus.
 Students wishing to substitute a different course for any of the courses required for their type of the major or minor should follow the same procedure.